Zaney Sudoku — free killer sudoku, classic sudoku, Sudoku X and Hyper Sudoku puzzles with daily challenges

 Three tips to get you started

 Every puzzle number is dealt deterministically from its number — the same number always produces the same puzzle, on any device.
 As it's dealt, a solver verifies the puzzle has exactly one solution before you see it.
+That applies across every game: killer (all the way up to Nightmare), classic (including Coward's), Sudoku X and Hyper.
 No broken puzzles, no ambiguous endings.

 Controls